Actor Jonathan Majors' ex-girlfriend files civil suit accusing him of escalating abuse and defamation - ExBulletin

 Actor Jonathan Majors' ex-girlfriend files civil suit accusing him of escalating abuse and defamation

-Jonathan Majors' former girlfriend sued him Tuesday for civil allegations including assault, battery, defamation and emotional infliction, three months after the actor was convicted in a criminal trial for assault on her in New York.
+NEW YORK — Jonathan Majors' former girlfriend sued him Tuesday for civil allegations, including assault, battery, defamation and emotional infliction, three months after the actor was killed. convicted in criminal trial of assaulting her in New York.

 Grace Jabbari, a 31-year-old British dancer, filed a lawsuit in Manhattan federal court claiming Majors subjected her to escalating incidents of physical and verbal abuse from 2021 to 2023.

-Grace Jabbari's determination never wavered, her lawyer, Brittany Henderson, said in an email to The Associated Press.
-She showed extraordinary courage in her quest for responsibility.
-This action will shed light on the truth, bringing it the finality and justice it deserves.

 Majors, 34, has maintained his innocence during the criminal case.
-A Manhattan jury convicted him in December of a misdemeanor assault charge and a harassment offense stemming from a confrontation with Jabbari the previous March.
+A Manhattan jury found him guilty in December of a misdemeanor assault charge and a harassment offense resulting from a confrontation with Jabbari the previous March.
 He was also acquitted of another charge of aggravated assault and harassment.
 Sentencing is set for April 8.

 Other attorneys and a representative for Majors did not immediately respond to messages Tuesday.